-The Neolithic stone balls of Scotland are a bit of a mystery.
+The Neolithic stone balls of Scotland are rather beautiful things.
 They’re mainly found in Aberdeenshire, sometimes buried beside stone circles.
-The carvings on them are varied and some of them have knobs.
+The carvings on them are varied, and some of them have knobs.
 Yes, we could have a lot of fun with the balls and knobs of this post, but let’s not go there 😀

-The use of the balls is unknown.
-There’s not much wear and tear on them, so they’re not generally thought to have been weapons.
+The exact use of the balls is unknown.
+Many of them are lacking signs of wear and tear, so they’re not generally thought to have been weapons.

 The above stones are in the Arbuthnot Museum in Peterhead.
 I took the picture in 2020, right before lockdown, having just become well enough to go out and about again.
 I posted on Twitter about including such a stone in my – then – work in progress.

 SISTERS AT THE EDGE OF THE WORLD is set well after the date of these balls.
-They’re thought to be about 5000 years old.
+They’re estimated to be 5000 years old.
 But Morragh knows that it’s an old object.
-She calls it the ancestor stone, and sometimes it travels about with her.
+She calls it the ‘ancestor stone,’ and sometimes it travels about with her.

 I am before the Calgach and we look into one another’s eyes.
 It does not hurt too much, this looking, this time.
 He does not question me or try to interrupt what I am doing.
 I lay the knife in front of him, still looking into his eyes, and then the stone ball which makes a large hollow echoing sound as it connects with the table, silver sickle encircling it.

 You can read more about the Neolithic stone balls on the National Museum of Scotland site here.
 Below is the stunning Towie ball which is part of their collection.